This country-specific Q&A provides an overview to tax laws and regulations that may occur in Cyprus.

 Are tax disputes capable of adjudication by a court, tribunal or body independent of the tax authority, and how long should a taxpayer expect such proceedings to take?

-Decisions of the tax authorities can may be can be challenged by submitting an application to the Tax Tribunal, an independent body, or to the Administrative Court.
+Decisions of the tax authorities can may be can be challenged by submitting an application to the Tax Tribunal, which is an independent body, or to the Administrative Court.
 A decision of the Administrative Court may be the subject of an appeal to the Supreme Court.
 The Tax Tribunal is required to reach a conclusion within a year of receiving an application.
 There are no set time limits for the courts.

 Are there set dates for payment of tax, provisionally or in arrears, and what happens with amounts of tax in dispute with the regulatory authority?